An elegantly set table at Oldemors Hus with gold-plated cutlery, crystal glasses, and white tablecloth

 With a new career in fine dining, Rune gained firsthand insight into the elite restaurant world.
 That’s when inspiration struck: why not transform his great-grandparents’ house into a one-of-a-kind dining experience?
 A dusty cookbook from 1924 was unearthed, and soon, a culinary adventure began.

--This cookbook by Olaug Løken is absolutely fantastic!
-Rune exclaims enthusiastically.
+This cookbook by Olaug Løken is absolutely fantastic!

--Let me give you an example.
+Let me give you an example.
 It features recipes for sea food dishes suited for both the wealthy and those with fewer means.
 The lobster recipe was for the wealthy.
 And then you had the cod recipe that was meant for the sick.
 It goes like this: you take two plates and coat them with good butter.
 Place the cod on one plate, use the second plate as a lid, and cook it in a water bath.
 The butter melts and drips into the fish, giving it an insanely delicious flavor!
 It’s heavenly and so simple.
 Of course, I like to tweak the recipes a bit.
 I love experimenting and mixing styles.
-But this cookbook holds up on its own, he says with a smile.
+But this cookbook holds up on its own.

 Oldemors Hus is not a place you can simply drop by on a whim.
 It operates between September and May, and reservations are required well in advance.

-Black and white photo of Rune Løyning's great-grandparents
+Black and white framed photographs of Rune Løyning's great-grandparents hanging on the wall at Oldemors Hus

 With space for maximum 16 guests at a time, diners can choose between a three, five, or eight-course meal – with or without a carefully selected wine pairing from Oldemor’s very own wine cellar.
 The gold-trimmed plates, crystal glasses, and antique furniture make this a true culinary journey back in time.
 To the fashionable 1920s.